 - Restricting the IP address of the Functions app.

 - Restricting traffic through private link or service endpoints.

 Function access keys: If your function requires an access key, then you must provide the key with calls from the static app to the API.

 - Only one Azure Functions app is available to a single static web app.

 api_locationvalue in the workflow configuration must be set to an empty string.

-- Only supported in the Static Web Apps production environment.
+- Not supported in Static Web Apps pull request environments.

 - While your Azure Functions app may respond to various triggers, the static web app can only access functions via Http endpoints.